limbic/Security101forSMBs/README.md

 - [ ] Remove & safely dispose of unused/unmanaged/unauthorized **hardware**
   - Collect and safely dispose of or recycle old devices, hard drives, laptops
 	- Enforce via Intune or other Conditional Access
 - [ ] Remove and restrict **unauthorized software**.
-Restrict – by policy or endpoint management – what software , apps and browser extensions can be run on your devices, computers and servers
+Restrict what software , apps and browser extensions can be run on your devices, computers and servers
+  - Enforce via policies or endpoint management
 - [ ] Remove **unauthorized users and accounts**
 - [ ] Remove and restrict **OAuth app permissions** (Google, M365)
-- [ ] Operationalize inspections and clean-ups
+- [ ] **Operationalize inspections and regular clean-ups**
 	- Have a reminder to regularly update and clean-up the inventory
-- [ ] Carefully vet vendors, services and suppliers to reduce risk of supply chain attacks
+- [ ] **Vet vendors, services and suppliers** to reduce risk of supply chain attacks

 ### Update and Harden